SecureHats/security-copilot/Lesson 1/README.md

 ## Adding a custom plugin

-1. Open the [Security CoPilot](https://securitycopilot.microsoft.com) portal and login
+1. Open the [Security CoPilot](https://securitycopilot.microsoft.com) portal and log in
 2. click on the **Security CoPilot plugin** button at the bottom right to open the _Manage plugins_ dialog
 3. scroll to the bottom section named **custom**
 4. select **Add plugin**